haesleinhuepf/cookiecutter-napari-assistant-plugin/{{cookiecutter.plugin_name}}/README.md

 ----------------------------------

-This [napari] plugin was generated with [Cookiecutter] using with haesleinhuepfs modified napari [cookiecutter-napari-plugin] template.
+This [napari] plugin was generated with [Cookiecutter] using haesleinhuepf's [cookiecutter-napari-assistant-plugin] template.

+## Checklist
+After the code for this plugin has been generated, go through this list:
+* Write a minimal user guide below.
+Assume someone finds your plugin online and wonders how to quickly try it on your example data and on their data.
+Where should they start?
+What are the minimum necessary steps that need to be listed and explained?
+* Search for "TODO" in this file and the code to make sure all functions are properly documented.
+* Make sure the requirements.txt correctly lists all dependencies and installation works as described below.
+* Remove this checklist from the documentation.

 ## Usage

 This plugin can be started from the menu `Tools > {{cookiecutter.tools_menu}} > {{cookiecutter.menu_name}} `.

-TODO: Explain the parameters of your plugin.
+TODO: Explain how to use your plugin.
+* Tell the user for what kind of data this plugin was developed.
+* Provide a link to example data (e.g. on https://zenodo.org) so that new users can apply your plugin to data it has been developed for, before they try it on their own data.
 * Tell the user what values to enter and why.
 E.g. "if the resulting segmentation shows too large objects, enter a smaller sigma value."
-* Tell the user how they can validate that your plugin processed their data properly
+* Tell the user how they can validate that your plugin processed their data properly.
-* Provide a link to example data (e.g. on https://zenodo.org) so that new users can apply your plugin to data it has been developed for.
-Please put a screenshot here, e.g. a `screenshot.png` in a sub-folder called `docs`.
+* Please put a screenshot here, e.g. a `screenshot.png` in a sub-folder called `docs`.
+It serves as graphical abstract.

 ![image](https://github.com/{{cookiecutter.github_username}}/{{cookiecutter.plugin_name}}//raw/main/docs/screenshot.png)